ninXout/GeodeMods/README.md

 [BROKEN: DOESN'T WORK 100% OF THE TIME] Invisible Pause on New Best: When you die with a new best on a level, it pauses everything (doesn't bring up the menu) so you can see where you died.
 Only restarts when you pause (clicking ESC) and restart, sadly.

-Practice music hack: (most code copied from @camila314) that fixes the bug where it wont stop playing music when dying while invisible
+Practice music hack: (Modification of a mod by @camila314) that fixes the bug where it wont stop playing music when dying while invisible

 REALLY Accurate Percentage (Modification of a mod by @camila314): Individual mod file of Accurate Percentage, extended to 5 decimals.